Béla Tarr

 Motivation

-Both award winners have paved the way for a different view of film with their creative work, which transcends the borders of countries and languages.
-Their visions have opened up the space for thinking about history, society and art and teach us that film is a place where cultures, memories and human destinies meet.
+In the year of the European Capital of Culture, we have decided to give the Darko Bratina Award to Béla Tarr, the magnificent Hungarian filmmaker who knew how to tell the story of the curse and resilience of a world that has collapsed.
+He has travelled the world with his films and shown that film is created along paths of freedom, dialogue, and poetry, and through the independence of unconventional, demanding, and dynamic choices.
+Tarr has paved the way for a different view of film with his creative work, which transcends the borders of countries and languages.
+His vision has opened up the space for thinking about history, society and art, and teach us that film is a place where cultures, memories and human destinies meet.

 Biography